Michaelmw17/tee-shop/README.md

 - Push your repo to GitHub.
 - Import to Vercel and set environment variables in the dashboard.
-- Custom config in `vercel.json`.
+- Custom config in `config/vercel.json`.

 ## Code Quality

-- ESLint and Prettier are set up for consistent code style.
+- ESLint and Prettier are set up for consistent code style (see `config/`).
-- TypeScript for type safety.
+- TypeScript for type safety (`config/tsconfig.json`).

 ## Testing

-- Jest and React Testing Library are set up.
+- Jest and React Testing Library are set up (see `config/jest.config.js`).
 - Add tests in `src/__tests__` or alongside components.

 ## Accessibility & SEO